-We have exposure to derivatives measured and recorded at fair value.
-Market risk on derivatives is the exposure created by potential fluctuations in market prices and other factors and is a function of the type of derivative product, the volume of transactions, the tenor and terms of the agreement and the underlying volatility.
 In certain market conditions, we may opportunistically employ derivative strategies within a disciplined risk management framework to attempt to hedge our exposure to foreign currency or crypto assets positions that are not receivable, payable, or borrowing positions but rather direct crypto assets held for investment or operations.
-We did not have any such positions as of March 31, 2024 or December 31, 2023.
+We did not have any such positions as of March 31, 2024 June 30, 2024 or December 31, 2023.

 Our remaining derivative positions, including all of those held during the periods presented, arise from our operations and reflect a strategy of largely mitigating these remaining exposures through naturally offsetting positions, regardless of whether hedge accounting is achieved.
+See below for a discussion of these derivatives.